adivaste/LP1-codes/Readme.md

-#Repo for All LP1 codes
+#Repo for All LP1 codess